seangenabe/hapi-mount/readme.md

 }
 ```

 Note: Modules with empty exports will be excluded.
 This is to avoid errors in development, e.g. when creating a new blank file.
 (Hapi will emit an error anyway for these files since they don't match the schema.)
+Modules that export `null` or `undefined` will also be excluded.

 ### General usage